danintel/sawtooth-faq/client.rst

 How do I use the Rust SDK in MS Windows?
 ----------------------------------------
-Colin McCullough gives these steps:
+`Colin McCullough`_ gives these steps:

 1. Download libzmq from https://github.com/zeromq/libzmq and compile from source using ``cmake``.
-One option is to follow the steps in the ``.appveyor.bat`` file in the ``sawtooth-zmq-0.8.2-dev5`` folder, located in your ```.crates``` folder.
+One option is to follow the steps in the ``.appveyor.bat`` file in the ``sawtooth-zmq-0.8.2-dev5`` folder, located in your ``.crates`` folder.
 It contains appropriate ``cmake`` and ``msbuild`` commands, which may save some time, rather than try to follow the INSTALL instructions that come with libzmq.
 Windows binaries stop after something around 4.04 and you need 4.2.
 I believe you also need to rename the built lib file from ``libzmq.lib`` to ``zmq.lib``

 2. Download OpenSSL and install.
 A dependency ``rust-openssl`` states that it will autolocate your ssl installation, but that was not the case for me.
 You'll have to set the location as an environment variable

-3. Download the protobuf compiler, ``protoc``, from `https://github.com/protocolbuffers/protobuf/releases` and set in your path
+3. Download the protobuf compiler, ``protoc``, from https://github.com/protocolbuffers/protobuf/releases and set in your path

-4. Set these environment variables ``OPENSSL_DIR``, ``LIBZMQ_INCLUDE_DIR``, ``LIBZMQ_PREFIX``, ``LIBZMQ_LIB_DIR``
+4. Set these environment variables ``OPENSSL_DIR``, ``LIBZMQ_INCLUDE_DIR``, ``LIBZMQ_PREFIX``, ``LIBZMQ_LIB_DIR``.
+Building may only require the ``OPENSSL_DIR`` and ``LIBZMQ_PREFIX`` to be set.
+If you run a build with an incorrect environment variable or you move the dependencies to another location, you must run ``cargo clean`` to reset the build environment.
+Rust will look to the old build environment for any environment variables rather than the currently set paths.

 5. After all of this I still faced a missing dll error.
 One of the dependencies needs ``libzmq.dll`` and will not look for it under any of those set variable locations.
-I put it in a folder specified in one of my environment variables above.
+I put the file in the system32 folder, which fixed the issue.
+Any input on what environment variable needs to be set would be helpful.

-I will probably just use a custom Docker file I built for this.
-It just adds a little to the build time, but at least I know it will work across environments.
+Until Rust and the RustSDK are a bit more mature, I still recommend using a Docker container for development to avoid any MS Windows troubles.
+You can reach me at hello@colinmac.me with any questions.

 [PREVIOUS_ | FAQ_ | NEXT_]